BACKGROUND BRIEFING

 Climate Change

-Tribal and Indigenous peoples are on the frontline of climate change.
-They are already suffering but their voices are silenced or marginalized.
+Indigenous peoples are on the frontline of climate change.

-They live where the impacts of climate change are likely to be greatest and they depend largely on the natural environment for their livelihoods and way of life.
+They live where the impacts of climate change are the greatest and they depend largely on the natural environment for their livelihoods and way of life.

 They are more vulnerable to climate change than others but are the people who contribute the least to it.